 The list of reasons people buy things online is a lengthy one.
 First of all, they love the convenience of comparison shopping.
 Second, they have a wider selection of items and retailers to choose from.
 Third, they usually have access to better prices than the ones offered by their local retailers.
 Other than this, they also appreciate having access to reviews from other shoppers.
 It also goes without saying that buying online is a timesaver.

-According to the most recent statistics, in January 2021, online shopping accounted for 36.3% of all retail sales in the UK.
-In 2020 as a whole, about 27.9% of all shopping in the UK was done online.
+According to the most recent statistics, in December 2021, online shopping accounted for 27.7% of all retail sales in the UK.
+In 2021 as a whole, about 29.1% of all shopping in the UK was done online.
 With this number, it is clear that the UK is among the leaders in the whole European region.
-Still, the online shopping growth statistics for the UK indicate that as online shopping grew significantly in 2020, this growth will not be as pronounced in 2021.
+Still, online shopping growth statistics for the UK indicate that as online shopping grew significantly in 2020, this growth will not be as pronounced in the following years.

 What are the disadvantages of online shopping?